 Creating Accessible Documents

 All electronic documents—including word processing documents, PDFs, presentations, publications, and spreadsheets—created or distributed by UM employees must be accessible.
-Follow a few basic steps to ensure that your document is readable by individuals with disabilities.
-Accessible documents should contain:
+Ensure that your document is readable by following these steps:

 - "True" Text (not images of text)